martinevsky/MicKnob/README.md

 # MicKnob

-A simple Windows-only app for mic control from the keyboard.
+A simple Windows-only app for a mic control from a keyboard.
 Maps F20 to mute, F19 to volume up, and F18 to volume down.

 Useful with a [Keychron Q11](https://www.keychron.com/products/keychron-q11-qmk-custom-mechanical-keyboard) keyboard.
 Set your left knob settings as pictured below and enjoy!